leomccormack/Spatial_Audio_Framework/README.md

 ## Using the framework

-Once a CBLAS/LAPACK flag is defined (and the correct libraries are linked to your project), you can now add the files found in the "framework" folder to your project and add the following directory to your header search paths:
+Once a CBLAS/LAPACK flag is defined (and the correct libraries are linked to your project), you can now add the files found in the "framework" folder to your project and add the following 2 directories to your header search paths:

 ```
-Spatial_Audio_Framework/framework/include
+Spatial_Audio_Framework/framework/modules/include   # To include the framework modules
+Spatial_Audio_Framework/framework/resources/include # To include the 3rdparty resources used by the framework
 ```

 The framework's master include header is then: